norcams/docs-enduser/docs/server-group.rst

 **max_server_per_host**
   Indicates the max number of instances that can be scheduled to any given hypervisor when using the anti-affinity policy.
-This rule is not compatible with other policies.
+This rule is not compatible with other policies, and can only be specified when creating the server group using OpenStack CLI.

 Usage